matuzo/HTMHell/hell/adventcalendar/2025/22/index.md

 ### Context affects implicit semantics

-HTML elements can have different implicit semantics when used in different contexts.
+HTML elements can have different implicit ARIA semantics when used in different contexts.

 For example, the `<header>` and `<footer>` elements have an important meaning for documents when used outside of the `<main>` element or any other sectioning content element.